flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 - Start by opening your text editor and opening a new file

 - Pick a folder to keep all your Python learning files in.
-This could be in your home folder but I recommend putting it in your "Documents" folder.
+This could be in your home folder but I recommend making a new folder, calling it something like `python_exercises` and putting it in your "Documents" folder.
 However, you can put it wherever makes sense.

-- Use the 'Save as' dialog to save this file in a folder where you want to keep all your Python files
+- Use the 'Save as' dialog and navagate to the folder you made.

 - Give the file the name `hello_world.py` and save it

 You will notice the `.py` part of the filename.
 This is called an extension and is a way of telling the computer or anyone who looks at the file what kind of file it is.
 Make sure you name all files you make in Python using this extension.

    Also it is good practice to never use spaces when naming files used in programming.
 Use underscores (`_`) instead of spaces.
 There are reasons for this but just for now trust me when I say that you are avoiding a lot of confusion and problems if you just commit to never using spaces in your filenames when you write code.

    **NOTE: I will give you the name of each filename you should be using for each exercise in this book.
 When you see an octothorpe (`#`) followed by a filename at the beginning of a code example, it means I want you to make a new file with that name by following the steps above.**

 - Type the following *exactly* as it is written here.
 Do *not* copy-paste it.

 ```python